jkr11/cache_simulation/README.md

 feel free to add things like utils for printing any structs and other things

 maybe write logging for systemC (i dont know if this is possible)

+# Update on 13.06.2024 by Xuanqi

+I have found out some possible problem in csv_parse which ensures no memory leak when failure comes.
+I have also updated our logic for invalid input in main.c
+All modifications are commented.

+Furthermore, I have established two SystemC module for our own implementation.
+I have tried to make sure that we can all have maximal freedom to implement our ideas within this frame.

+In these files, I have only written the parameters for in- and output, so that when we put our code together, we don't have to be concerned about the compatibility at least between modules.

+Have fun guys!